 Holding Auto Companies Responsible For Defective Vehicles

-Van Blois Law specializes not only in vehicular accidents caused by negligent driving and dangerous conditions on roads, but also represents catastrophically injured vehicle occupants who’s injuries were caused by vehicle defects.
+Van Blois & Associates specializes not only in vehicular accidents caused by negligent driving and dangerous conditions on roads, but also represents catastrophically injured vehicle occupants who’s injuries were caused by vehicle defects.
 Often there is one person permanently injured in an accident by a defect in the vehicle when the other passengers receive lesser non-permanent injuries.
 An automotive product liability cases is complex and requires legal representation by an experienced law firm capable these opponents.

 - Automobile defects

 - Motorcycle defects